 Narrow alleyways with tall buildings either side would also make great locations.
 It would be similar to the above, but with a more diffused light, because the space would be bigger.

 The trick is to look out for the right locations perfectly designed for cloudy day photography.
 They’re everywhere and now you know what to look for!

 So, on a bad weather day when you’re not feeling all that inspired, go and search for these unlikely locations.
 You’ll get a feel for the light and they’ll get you excited and eager to go back for a shoot on the next cloudy day.

 You’ll probably find this article really helpful too: How to take great photographs in bad weather

 Leave a comment

-If you have any questions about how to find the direction of light, let us know in the comments.
+If you have any questions about cloudy day photography, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand how to channel natural light on dull days, share that too.
+Also, we love good news, so if our photography tips have helped you to understand how to channel natural light on cloudy days, share that too.